red gorges with a valley running through

 There are a few art galleries in Exmouth that are worth visiting:

-Ningaloo Inspired Gallery showcases original art, photography, glass art, and homewares by Alan McKenzie and featured artists.
+Ningaloo Inspired Gallery showcases original art, photography, glass art, and homewares by Alan McKenzie.
+Other featured artists also dispay their art.

 Exmouth Cultural Arts Centre supports local artists, including children.
 Here you can meet the artists and see them at work.